 As I turn out the light, I am smiling, as if it at a private joke.
 Wrapping my arms around my knees, I pull them up to my chest, making myself into as warm a little ball as a tall, bony girl (or aging, mother tree) can be.
 My mind locates my anus under the warming comforter.
 “Fuck me,” I find myself whispering, as if to the canvas shoe-holder hanging on the closet door.
 I am not sure if these words are more imprecation or request.

-The illustration at the top of the post is not one of Catherine’s drawings (which I have never seen), but rather a drawing (“Fetal Position”) by the Kansas City artist Sarah Biondo.
+The illustration at the top of the post is not one of Carolyn’s drawings (which I have never seen), but rather a drawing (“Fetal Position”) by the Kansas City artist Sarah Biondo.
 I found this image on a website of Fine Art America and must thank Ms. Biondo for how perfect it is.

 Click for pdf